College of William & Mary

 My early research was in the fields of international trade and economic development.
 Most of this work was about the causes and consequences of global economic integration.
 Some of my future work may well return to these themes.
 Over the last decade, however, my professional writing has gravitated toward issues in higher education.
 Much of this work is co-authored with Robert Archibald.
 Our book, titled Why Does College Cost so Much? is a good example of that collaboration.
 Our next book will also be published by Oxford University Press, and it is titled, "The Road Ahead for America's Colleges and Universities."

 You can check out my higher education blog here:

-I live in Williamsburg with my wife Susan and our two sons.
-The eldest has finished a degree at the University of Miami and is hard at work on a masters degree at New Mexico Tech, so my understanding of higher education has a personal component!
-We also share our house with two cats, who are the real owners.
+I live in Williamsburg with my wife Susan.
+My eldest son finished an undergraduate degree at the University of Miami and is hard at work on a masters degree at New Mexico Tech, so my understanding of higher education has a personal component!
+We also share our house with three cats, who are the real owners.

 In addition to economics, I have a passion for classical music.
 You can learn a bit more about this interest/hobby of mine on my PIANO PAGE.

 Why does College Cost so Much? by Robert B. Archibald and David H. Feldman.
 Oxford: Oxford University Press, 2011.

 Also Available from Amazon, or downloadable as the Kindle version.